-Changes in the risk for NWA spillover showed strong association with the changes in temperature, precipitation and land use in the reservoir habitats
+Changes in the risk for NWA spillover showed strong association with the climate and land use changes in the reservoir habitats

 At the virus level, increase in spillover risk (represented by FOI) under both future climate change scenarios, for all three NWAs, corresponded to (i) positive changes (increase) in temperature- based features such as annual range, seasonality, etc., (ii) negative changes (decrease) in precipitation-based features such as precipitation in warmest quarter or in wettest quarter, (iii) positive changes (expansion) in urban and crop land (iv) and negative changes (contraction) in forested land (Figure 3A).
-While temperature-based features showed an almost monotonic relationship with the changes in FOI, the partial dependences for changes in precipitation and land-use variables were more complex (Figure 3B).

 For GTOV, changes in FOI from the current to the future scenario were found to be more sensitive to the features related to temperature, such as its annual range and seasonality (Figure 3A).
 For the top three features in the SSP 2-4.5 scenario model, the estimated increase in FOI corresponded with an increase in temperature seasonality and the presence of crop land.
 We theorize that anthropogenic activities that lead to land use changes such as the expansion of arable land and deforestation might be the primary reason for increased risk of GTOV in agriculture crop areas 24.
-In contrast, the estimated change in FOI decreased sharply with an increase in precipitation of the wettest quarter of the year (Figure 3B).
+In contrast, the estimated change in FOI decreased with an increase in precipitation of the wettest quarter of the year (Figure 3B).
 For the SSP 5-8.5, the predicted change in FOI had a positive relationship with both the changes in the annual range and the seasonal patterns of the temperature.
 In contrast, the increase in presence of forested land corresponded with a decrease in FOI (Figure 3B).
 Considering that both GTOV reservoirs (Z. brevicauda, S. alstoni) can be found in shrub and grassland areas with wet conditions, the sensitivity to seasonality in temperature, precipitation, and host range was expected 25.

 For MACV, the changes in FOI were sensitive to changes in the precipitation and temperature features.
 Considering the top three features for the SSP 2-4.5 scenario, the increase in FOI corresponded to a decrease in isothermality as well as annual mean temperature, and a slight increase in the minimum temperature of the coldest month (Figure 3A).
 For the SSP 5-8.5 scenario, the relationship between the changes in FOI and precipitation of the wettest quarter showed a positive trend.
 FOI decreased with a decrease in the mean temperature of the wettest quarter.
-The decrease in FOI corresponded to a flatter trend with a change in precipitation of the driest month (Figure 3B).
 We theorize that the sensitivity to changes in temperature and precipitation might be ascribed to the habitat preferences of C. callosus, along with the expected increase in human migration towards non-urban areas, since C. callosus is known to inhabit areas with dry, semi-arid climate conditions with open vegetation 26,27.
-Additionally, the human population is predicted to migrate towards the savannahs and non-forested areas in both SSP 2-4.5 and SSP 5-8.5, away from current urban clusters 41.